Adventure Time (franchise): Adventure Time (2010–2018)

-Adventure Time: Distant Lands (2020–2021)
+Distant Lands (2020–2021)

 On October 23, 2019, Cartoon Network announced that four hour-long specials—collectively titled Adventure Time: Distant Lands—would air on HBO Max.
 The first two specials were released in 2020, while the third was released on May 20, 2021.
 The fourth and final episode, "Wizard City", was released on September 2, 2021.
 The series focuses on new and returning characters in previously unexplored areas of the Adventure Time universe.

-Adventure Time: Fionna and Cake (2023–present)
+Fionna and Cake (2023–present)

 On August 17, 2021, it was announced that a third series, Adventure Time: Fionna and Cake, had been ordered by HBO Max.
 The series follows Finn and Jake's gender-swapped complements, Fionna the Human and Cake the Cat.
 The series also stars Simon Petrikov, a character who for most of Adventure Time had been identified as the Ice King.
 Adventure Time: Fionna and Cake sees the trio travel throughout the multiverse, while also being chased by "a powerful new antagonist" who is "determined to track them down and erase them from existence."
 Fionna and Cake was renewed for a second season on December 5, 2023.

-Side Quests
+Side Quests (2026–present)

-On June 12, 2024, a fourth series, Adventure Time: Side Quests, was announced at the Annecy International Animation Film Festival.
-The series will follow a younger Finn and Jake.
+On June 12, 2024, a soft reboot television series, titled Adventure Time: Side Quests, was announced at the Annecy International Animation Film Festival.
+The series follows a younger Finn and Jake.
+On May 18, 2026, it was announced that the series would premiere on Hulu and Disney+ in the United States on June 29, 2026, and internationally on Cartoon Network and HBO Max on October 5, 2026.
+In September 2026, it was announced that the second season of the series will be set to be released in October 2, 2026.

 Heyo BMO

-On June 12, 2024, a preschool series titled Adventure Time: Heyo BMO was announced to be in development at the Annecy International Animation Film Festival.
-The series willl follow BMO as they settle into a new neighborhood with new friends.
+On June 12, 2024, a preschool series titled Heyo BMO or Adventure Time: Heyo BMO was announced to be in development at the Annecy International Animation Film Festival.
+The series will follow BMO as they settle into a new neighborhood with new friends.

+Bubblegum and Marceline

+On June 24, 2026, Adam Muto announced at the 2026 Annecy International Animation Film Festival that a new spin-off series focusing on Princess Bubblegum and Marceline the Vampire Queen received a straight to series order from HBO Max.
+The series will run for 10 episodes.